 If you wish to proceed, you must complete an appeal form.
 This can be obtained on this website under Documents or you may request a form by calling 564-397-2337 or emailing our office at BOE@clark.wa.gov.
 You also will find further information for filing an appeal under "Frequently ask questions".
 Please make note to get your appeal submitted within 60 DAYS from the date on the Notice of Value - NOT two months from the date.
 Historically over 50 percent of appeals have a favorable outcome for the property owner, either from talking with the Assessor’s Office or a BOE hearing.

 File your appeal in a timely manner.
-Your file will be processed and set up, the Assessor should send you the information used to value your property.
-You are welcome to call and discuss it with them and possibly come to an agreement.
+Your file will be processed and set up by the BOE staff.
 A 15-minute hearing will be scheduled as necessary, and you may represent yourself in front of the three board members.
 A reasoned decision will be mailed to you within 30 days of the hearing date.
 If you are unhappy with that decision, you may appeal to the Washington State Board of Tax Appeals.

 Please be sure to pay your tax bill on time to avoid penalties or fees.
 If a change is made to the assessed value, it will be reflected on the subsequent bill.